otakustay/react-diff-view/README.md

 - `diff-widget`: The `<tr>` element to render widget.
 - `diff-widget-content`: The `<td>` element to render widget content.

-You can pass `className` prop to `Diff` component to add custom class to the `<table>` element.
+You can pass the `className` prop to a `Diff` component to add a custom class to the `<table>` element.

-The `Diff` component also accepts a `customClassNames` prop which contains custom css classes for different part, it can be a object with multiple keys: `hunk`, `hunkHeader`, `gutterHeader`, `codeHeader`, `line`, `gutter`, `code`, each value can be a string, the value will be appended to corresponding part's `className` prop.
+The `Diff` component also accepts a `customClassNames` prop which contains custom css classes for a different part, it can be an object with multiple keys: `hunk`, `hunkHeader`, `gutterHeader`, `codeHeader`, `line`, `gutter`, `code`.
+Each value can be a string, and the value will be appended to corresponding part's `className` prop.

 ### Customize events

-You can pass a `customEvents` object to `Diff` component to add events to different part, the accepted keys are `gutterHeader`, `codeHeader`, `gutter` and `code`, each value is an object containing DOM events key/value pair.
+You can pass a `customEvents` object to a `Diff` component to add events to different parts.
+The accepted keys are `gutterHeader`, `codeHeader`, `gutter` and `code`.
+Each value is an object containing DOM events key/value pair.

-One of the common case for `customEvents` is to add code selecting functionality, this can be archived simply by passing a `onClick` event to gutter and manipulate the `selectedChanges` prop:
+One of the common cases for `customEvents` is to add code selecting functionality.
+This can be archived simply by passing an `onClick` event to gutter and manipulating the `selectedChanges` prop:

 ```javascript
 import {PureComponent} from 'react';